 For more information

-For more information on New Zealand mudsnails including how to identify mudsnails, current mudsnail distribution in the Western US, information on impacts and additional images please visit Montana State University's mudsnail webpage [click here].
+For more information on New Zealand mudsnails (or to report a location outside of Oregon) including how to identify mudsnails, current mudsnail distribution in the Western US, information on impacts and additional images please visit the USGS Nonindigenous Aquatic Species's mudsnail webpage [click here].